 Rowe’s process is intuitive, contemplative and rhythmic.
 A dialogue with clay, his sculptures radiate structural skill and presence.
 Each work also involves thoughtful planning and technical execution in its construction and realisation.

 The articulation of space is a constant calling through Rowe’s works.
 Light is carefully considered as to how it will interact with matter and surface.
 Space is a significant influence; concerns around both the space in which the work is made and the space of display once the works are complete are explored deeply.

-The works are created and subsequently materialise in the studio which is an environment that critically supports the imagining and development of the works.
+Sculpture is created and made in the studio; an environment that critically supports the imagining and development of the works.
 Drawing and material studies are central to Rowe’s current sculptural practice.
 Undertaken using a variety of tools and technologies, drawing represents a way of thinking and seeing.